Why choose Hypnobirthing?

 My first pregnancy ended in miscarriage so for the first half of this pregnancy I felt like I was holding my breath, waiting for something to go wrong again.
 We both wanted to feel more calm and positive about pregnancy and birth in general.

-The information Mary provided us with, and the tools and techniques she gave us really helped a lot with the fear of the unknown around pregnancy & birth and gave us a better understanding of the actual birth process.
+The information Mary provided us with, the tools and techniques she gave us really helped a lot with the process.
 She introduced us to positive birth stories which let me focus on things that could go well, rather than what could go wrong, which I what I was doing.

 Mary delivers the sessions in such a positive, friendly and enjoyable way we really looked forward to each one.
 She is full of knowledge and information and you never feel like you’re asking a stupid question.